jkwmoore/vscoderemote_sharc/README.md

 https://medium.com/@isaiah.taylor/use-vs-code-on-a-supercomputer-15e4cbbb1bc2

+This version has been forked from the (much appreciated) original at https://gitlab.ethz.ch/sfux/VSCode_remote_HPC

 ## Requirements

 The script assumes that you have setup SSH keys for passwordless access to the cluster.
 Please find some instructions on how to create SSH keys below: